ynnore/SkinLensR/README.md

 ### Open your web browser and visit the following URL:

 - http://localhost:3000

-## Contact
-For any inquiries or feedback, please contact us at dev.younes.ammari@gmail.com.

 ## Website
 Visit the SkinLens website for more information and live demos.